aimazin/Stock_predictions/README.md

 - aapljun2022.ipynb: jupyter notebook containing python analysis of datasets
 - MSFT_labs_time_series_forecasting_with_prophet_2022.ipynb: jupyter notebook containing python analysis of datasets

-## Results
+## License

-- a model for predicting percentage gains using technical indicators
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 - a model for assessing indicators state at a point in time